craftercms/docs/source/by-role/system-admin/security/configure-engine-security.rst

 The **Sign out** button link is disabled/hidden by default when headers based authentication is enabled.

-To enable **Sign out** for users signed in using headers based authentication, change the following lines (as described from the above configuration) in your :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):
+To enable **Sign out** for users signed in using headers based authentication, change the following lines (as described from the above configuration) in your :ref:`studio-config-override.yaml <studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):

 .. code-block:: yaml